polar-app/polar-app/_posts/2020-10-14-The-15-Med-School-TikTok-Influencers-You-Will-Learn-The-Most-From.md

-The 15 Med School Influencers You NEED To Follow on TikTok Right Now

 Whether you’re looking to learn how to be successful in medical school, study for the MCAT or learn about what it’s like to be a doctor, it’s a great idea to look to people who are in or have already gone through med school for advice.
 We’ve looked at a long list of influencers and have hand-picked the most relevant ones for you.

 These 15 med school influencers will answer your questions, inspire you with day-in-the-life content and give advice on what you should be thinking about.
 While there are a ton of accounts on Tik Tok right now, here are the ones we think you should be following.